 And the house had to be totally decorated....I really do dust....I do!

-Here she is dressed as Belle in the blue dress.
 And of course a funky girly witch. this was another last minute idea.

 Snow white.
 A good friend of mine Zandra helped me to make this dress.
 Since I did not know how to use a sewing machine she sewed the maching parts for me from a pattern. then I added the details.
 I have since taken a class for sewing and absolutely love it.